iOS based Biometric Local Authentication

 - OwnerAuthenticationWithBiometrics: It puts restriction to use only biometric authentication to authenticate the device owner.

-- deviceOwnerAuthentication: It will allow the application to authenticate the device owner using biometric or the device password.
+- deviceOwnerAuthentication: It will allow the application to verify the device owner using biometric or the device password.

 - FaceID: It puts restriction to use only FaceID to authenticate the device owner.